KavindhyaJay/MovieTicketBooking/README.md

 This empowers admins to make data-driven decisions and helps users discover trending and top-rated movies!

-The journey sharpened our technical and teamwork skills, offering hands-on experience in building a real-world application from scratch.
-Presenting MOVIEMINT in our viva session was the perfect finale—an absolute success! 🎉

 Grateful for the collaboration, creativity, and support that made this possible.
 Here’s to building solutions that entertain, inform, and connect! 🙌